hundeo:

 Dog is constantly scratching?
 (4 reasons and what helps against it)

 If your dog scratches, nibbles or rubs his fur frequently, he may be suffering from severe itching.
-This can be a pain and must be treated early.
-Today I'm going to explain to you exactly the possible causes of itching and what solutions there are.
+Something like this can become a torment and must be treated early.
+Today I'll explain to you exactly the possible causes of itching and what solutions there are.
 In addition, for this article we have Advice from veterinarian Mag.med.vet.
 Emin Jasarevic obtained.
 Note: This article is written for the german country.
 So be curious!

 Scratching and dog fleas